tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 ```

-_Note: in unix and linux, hidden files are marked by a "leading dot" `.`.
+&#x1F4A1; TIP! _in unix and linux, hidden files are marked by a "leading dot" `.`.
 Try `ls -a` to see all files, including those that are hidden.
 Wildcards will not return hidden files without being preceded by a `.` _

 ---